DrYenyen/PPPwn-Tinker-GUI/README.md

 ```
 sudo chmod 777 *
 ```
 2. Then double-click on PPPwn Tinker.bin
-3. Turn on your PS4 and connect it to your PC via ethernet.

 ## Putting the goldhen or VTX payload on a usb